melisau/melisau/README.md

 ## About Me

-- 💻 I build full-stack web applications and APIs.
+- 🎀 Building full-stack web applications and APIs with care.
-- 🧩 I care about simple architecture, readable code, and thoughtful user experiences.
+- 🫧 Obsessed with clean code, thoughtful details, and delightful user experiences.
-- 🌱 I’m always learning through hands-on projects and experimentation.
+- 🌷 Always learning, experimenting, and turning curiosity into projects.
-- 🤝 I’m open to collaborating on meaningful software projects.
+- 💌 Open to creative collaborations and meaningful software ideas.

 ## Tech Stack